-Walmart and Cisco results, trade optimism lift Wall Street
+Wall Street gains on Walmart and Cisco earnings, trade optimism

 Department store chains were largely sitting out the rally, stung by Macy’s (M.N) warning on margins on Wednesday and JC Penney’s weak results and lowered forecast.

-Advancing issues outnumbered decliners by a 4.36-to-1 ratio on the NYSE and by a 3.13-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 4.15-to-1 ratio on the NYSE and by a 3.16-to-1 ratio on the Nasdaq.

 Reporting by Amy Caren Daniel in Bengaluru; Editing by Arun Koyyur